digideskio/support-tools/mdiag/README.md

     sudo bash mdiag.sh CS-12345

 (substituting an appropriate ticket number/id).
+It is not necessary to `chmod` the script.

+Please note that the script is undergoing continual development, so check this repo to make sure that the latest version is being given to users.

 See also [XGENTOOLS-658](https://jira.mongodb.org/browse/XGENTOOLS-658).